Home

 Tip: If a recipe calls for sifting several dry ingredients, just put all the ingredients in a mixing bowl and stir with a whisk.
 It is much quicker and easier.

-Enjoy your scone recipe and all the restaurant recipes on the website and in the e-cookbooks and the company of those you share them with!
+Enjoy your scone recipe and all the restaurant recipes on the website and the company of those you share them with!

 Donna